-People with physical and intellectual disabilities face discrimination on organ transplant lists.
-Despite federal protection, people with disabilities still do not receive equal consideration for organ transplants.
-NDSS is working to pass legislation at the federal and state level to ensure people with Down syndrome and other disabilities and uphold the rights of qualified organ transplant candidates who have a disability.
+People with disabilities currently face discrimination on organ transplant lists.
+Despite federal protections, people with disabilities still do not receive equal consideration for organ transplants.
+NDSS is working to pass legislation at the federal and state level that will uphold the rights of qualified organ transplant candidates who have a disability.

 If passed, the Charlotte Woodward Organ Transplant Discrimination Prevention Act will ensure that a person’s capacity to comply with post-transplant treatment requirements is not a significant reason to deny them a transplant procedure.
 Furthermore, this bill requires that health care providers make policies, practices and procedures accessible to qualified recipients with disabilities.